GrimurTomasson/Data-API-Pipeline/README.md

 6. Edit `api_documentation_template.md`, write a high level description of the API.

 ### General use
-1. In a *console* at the root directory of your Data API, run `GenerateAPI`, this fetches the current version of **Data-API-Pipeline** and runs the `API` command.
-Note, if you do not want to update the pipeline version, just run `API`.
+1. In a *console* at the root directory of your Data API, run `API`.

 All reports and documentation are written to the root directory of your Data API.